Bachelor of Science (BS): Psychology Degree Overview

 Students applying to a bachelor's degree program need to have a high school diploma or its equivalent.
 Some colleges may also ask applicants to submit an activity resume or an essay.

-Bachelor of Science in Psychology programs offer students foundational knowledge in analytical reasoning, cognition, statistics and subfields of psychology.
-Furthermore, students can improve their skills in technical writing, critical thinking and research.
+Students could acquire an understanding of the ethics of psychology, especially with regard to interacting with clients.
+Furthermore, they might improve their skills in technical writing, critical thinking and research.
 Students may encounter course topics such as:

 - Abnormal psychology